carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 It is quite common that the raster data you have in hand is too large to process, or not all the pixels are relevant to your area of interest (AoI).
 In both situations, you should consider cropping your raster data before performing data analysis.

 In this episode, we will introduce how to crop raster data into the desired area.
-We will use one Sentinel-2 imagery over Amsterdam as the example raster data, and introduce how to crop your data to different types of AoIs.
+We will use one Sentinel-2 image over Amsterdam as the example raster data, and introduce how to crop your data to different types of AoIs.

 > ## Introduce the Data
 >